semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

     - `secrets` - Secrets which hold the data the should be injected into the container.
 They are defined in the same way as in [task definition][secrets-in-task]. *Note*: currently, only environment variables defined in a secret will be injected into container, the files within the secret will be ignored.

 !!! warning "Docker Hub rate limits"
-    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub all pulls have to be authenticated.
+    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, all pulls have to be authenticated.
     If you are pulling any images from Docker Hub public repository please make sure you are logged in to avoid any failiures.
 You can find more information on how to authenticate in our [Docker authentication](https://docs.semaphoreci.com/ci-cd-environment/docker-authentication/) guide.

 ### A Preface example